Skip to main content

 Release notes

-Breaking changes planned for future MAJOR releases are published in Upcoming changes at least one month ahead of the release so you have time to plan and react.
+Breaking changes planned for future MAJOR releases are announced in Upcoming changes at least one month ahead of the release to give you time to plan and react.

 Definitions